About Across Protocol (ACX):

 Where it trades:

-The asset is actively traded on leading platforms such as Binance, HTX and Toobit, which currently concentrate a large share of its spot market activity.
+The asset is actively traded on leading platforms such as HTX, Binance and LeveX, which currently concentrate a large share of its spot market activity.
 Order-book depth can vary materially across the listed venues.

 Market assessment: